telerik/xaml-docs/controls/radchartview3d/features/palettes.md

 	chart.Palette = Chart3DPalettes.Windows8;
 {{endregion}}

 Each series added in the chart will use different entry from the MaterialCollection (the palette).
-If you have a single series only the first material from the collection will be used.
+If you have a single series, only the first material from the collection is used.

 #### __Figure 2: Chart with 3 BarSeries3D colored using the Windows8 palette__
 ![](images/radchartview-3d-features-palettes-1.png)